Dajamante/gamepiler/readme.md

 - `cargo-gamepile -- --graph`for a graph which is incorrect atm (🙃).

 ## How does it look like

 The graph will end up looking with the errors you made so far, as well as their "category".

 The `rustc` error category file has been generously gifted by [Félix Saparelli](https://github.com/passcod) and is available [here](https://gist.github.com/passcod/d31ddd1b81b0d3874ac64a4b300f51ca)!

 ![graph](graph.png)

-⚠️ Warning for huge work in progress!! ⚠️
+⚠️ Warning for huge work in progress!! ⚠️ Errors still need to be analyzed to be useful to you.